London School of Economics and Political Science

 - Postgraduate Students

 The London School of Economics and Political Science (LSE) is one of the foremost social science universities in the world.
-69% of LSE's students originate from outside the UK, as do 40% of its staff.
+70% of LSE's students originate from outside the UK, as do more than 40% of its staff.
 Students join the school from over 140 different countries, ensuring a culturally-rich academic and social experience.

 Teaching Excellence Framework (TEF)

 TEF Bronze is awarded to institutions that deliver teaching, learning and outcomes for their students that meet "rigorous national quality requirements" for higher education in the UK.
 Find out more about TEF.

 - All applicants offered a place receive an Offer Pack prior to arrival, with information designed to make their preparation for study at the school as stress-free and simple as possible.

 - LSE's alumni around the world organise annual pre-departure events, giving new students the opportunity to meet each other and learn more about life at LSE and in London from the school's graduates.

 - On arrival, all students receive a comprehensive introduction to the academic and social life of LSE during Welcome Week, which includes a range of presentations, meetings and social events.

 English Language Requirements